rust-project-primer/book/src/build-system/readme.md

 # Build system

-With Cargo, Rust has some fantastic tooling for building, cross-compiling and testing Rust software.
-Cargo supports installing plugins that extend its functionality, a lot of which are discussed in this book.
-If your Rust project has a relatively simple setup, where it consists only of Rust crates, then Cargo is the ideal tool to get it to build:
+Cargo is a great tool for building, cross-compiling and testing Rust software.
+It supports installing plugins that extend its functionality, many of which are discussed in this book.
+If your project consists only of Rust crates, then Cargo is all you need:

 <center>